s777610/Burger-Builder/README.md

 # Burger Builder
-This project([Burger Builder](https://react-my-burger-bcc18.firebaseapp.com/)) was built by react and redux and deployed on Firebase.
+This project([Burger Builder](https://react-my-burger-bcc18.firebaseapp.com/)) was built by React and Redux and deployed on Firebase.
 This demo project is a tutorial from Udemy.

 ## Installation
 ```npm install```